Meet The Viola Project Team!

 Staff and Board

-Skyler Schrempp (Artistic Director and Board Treasurer) is the proud Artistic Director of The Viola Project.
+Skyler Schrempp (Artistic Director and Board Secretary) is the proud Artistic Director of The Viola Project.
 She is a professional teaching artist and actor and has taught with numerous non-profits in both Chicago and New York including the Striking Viking Story Pirates, Community Word Project, the Young Artist Program, Chicago Children’s Theatre and Adventure Stage.
 She has been seen on the stages of Oak Park Festival Theatre, Griffin Theatre, Redmoon Theatre, Adventure Stage, 16th Street Theatre, First Folio, Cole Theatre, Strawdog, Artemesia, and BoHo.
 She is also a founding ensemble member of One Year Chekhov and a frequent collaborator with Back Room Shakespeare Project.
 She is a graduate of the School at Steppenwolf, the National Theatre Institute's Moscow Art Theatre program and Hampshire College.
 She continues to be inspired by all the girls that want to spend their summers and after-school time bringing Shakespeare to life.

 All other doubts, by time let them be clear'd; Fortune brings in some boats that are not steer'd.